Child Support When the Child Turns 18 in Utah: End Dates and Exceptions

 For many families, the hardest part of a support end-date dispute is not understanding the rule in the abstract.
 It is knowing what to do with real-life dates, real school calendars, and real payment systems.

 Do not assume the 18th birthday alone ends your obligation.
 Review the order and confirm whether the child is still in the normal and expected year of graduation.
-If multiple children are involved, check whether the order qualifies for automatic adjustment or whether a motion is still needed.
+If multiple children are involved, check whether the order qualifies for automatic adjustment or whether formal review is needed.

 Do not assume the case closes the moment current support ends.
 If arrears remain, they may still be collectible.
 It is also important to keep records current if school status, graduation timing, or a child’s needs are in dispute.